abstractmachines/kubebuilder-cronjob/README.md

 - all types representing Kinds must implement this
 - kubebuilder generates this via `marker comments` for `controller-tools` codegen
 - marker comments for codegen look like `+kubebuilder:object:root=true`
+- See `zz_generated.deepcopy.go` which contains the autogen implementation of `runtime.Object` interface.
+- The core of the runtime.Object interface is a deep-copy method, `DeepCopyObject`.

 ### Spec `CronJobSpec` : Desired State (controller input!)